Andrew Percy Bennett: Cambridge

 Bennett left New Zealand in March 1888 and returned to England, where he enrolled at Christ's College, Cambridge.
 He graduated in 1891 with Honours in Mediaeval and Modern Languages.
 He converted his BA to an MA in 1897.

 Diplomatic career

 Bennett was appointed to the position of British Vice-Consul at Manila in 1893, and then at Galatz in 1895.
 In 1896 he was appointed H.M.
 Consul at New York.
 He served as Commercial Attaché in Vienna, Rome and Athens before being appointed as Royal Commissioner for the International Exhibitions at Brussels in 1910, and at Rome and Turin in 1911.

 In the 1920s he served successively as Britain's ambassador to Panama, Costa Rica and, in 1924, to Venezuela.

 Personal life

-He married Winifred May (née Youell) in 1896 in Galatz, Romania.
+Bennett married Winifred May (née Youell) in 1896 in Galatz, Romania.
 They had one daughter, Iris, who was born in Bucharest in 1900.
 They divorced in 1927.

 In 1912, he was appointed Companion of the Order of St Michael and St George.
+He died in Hove, Sussex, in November 1943, aged 77.